TnTech-ECE/F25_Team3_LakeMappingDrone/Reports/Conceptual Design Specifications.md

 # Conceptual Design

-This document outlines the objectives of a conceptual design.
-After reading your conceptual design, the reader should understand:

-- The fully formulated problem.
-- The fully decomposed conceptual solution.
-- Specifications for each of the atomic pieces of the solution.
-- Any additional constraints and their origins.
-- How the team will accomplish their goals given the available resources.

-With these guidelines, each team is expected to create a suitable document to achieve the intended objectives and effectively inform their stakeholders.

-## General Requirements for the Document
-- Submissions must be composed in Markdown format.
-Submitting PDFs or Word documents is not permitted.
-- All information that is not considered common knowledge among the audience must be properly cited.
-- The document should be written in third person.
-- An introduction section should be included.
-- The latest fully formulated problem must be clearly articulated using explicit "shall" statements.
-- A comparative analysis of potential solutions must be performed
-- The document must present a comprehensive, well-specified high-level solution.
-- The solution must contain a hardware block diagram.
-- The solution must contain an operational flowchart.
-- For every atomic subsystem, a detailed functional description, inputs, outputs, and specifications must be provided.
-- The document should include an acknowledgment of ethical, professional, and standards considerations, explaining the specific constraints imposed.
-- The solution must include a refined estimate of the resources needed, including: costs, allocation of responsibilities for each subsystem, and a Gantt chart.

 ## Introduction
+Understanding the depth and terrain of lakes and other bodies of water is essential for environmental monitoring, infrastructure planning, and recreational management.
+The conventional method of underwater mapping relies on specialized boats, lots of manpower, and expensive sonar equipment.
+This makes it unattainable for smaller organizations and research groups.
+As a result, there is a growing need for affordable, autonomous systems capable of collecting and transmitting in-depth data to produce detailed underwater maps.

+## Restating the Fully Formulated Problem

 This problem affects environmental and local governments who need accurate lakes and reservoir data.
 This data can then be used for environmental monitoring, flood management, and infrastructure planning.
 It also impacts fisheries, recreational, and conservation groups.
 The current lake mapping methods tend to be expensive and require well-trained operators.
 So, a low cost, autonomous solution would allow for more frequent and efficient data collection without the high cost and specialized skills.
 This would allow lake mapping to become more expandable and accessible.
-While commercial sonar and autonomous boats do exist, simply the cost and specific skill set needed to use them limit the availability greatly.
+While commercial sonar and autonomous boats do exist, the cost and specific skill set needed to use them limit the availability greatly.
 Consumer sonar systems may provide depth readings but lack autonomy, data mapping, and integration capabilities.
 So, a custom-built solution can guarantee affordability, versatility in differing environments, and control over the capacity of the solution’s growth.

-## Restating the Fully Formulated Problem

-The fully formulated problem is the overall objective and scope complete with the set of shall statements.
-This was part of the project proposal.
-However, it may be that the scope has changed.
-So, state the fully formulated problem in the introduction of the conceptual design and planning document.
-For each of the constraints, explain the origin of the constraint (customer specification, standards, ethical concern, broader implication concern, etc).

 ##**Comparative Analysis of Potential Solutions**
 The project requires reliable sensing for both **lake bottom depth mapping** and **water current flow measurement**.
 Selecting the proper technologies for sonar-based depth sensing and flow monitoring is essential to balance affordability, accuracy, integration complexity, and long-term adaptability.